 The CPAAOB may collect reports from the JICPA or audit firms when necessary.
-With limited inspection resources at its disposal, it is important for the CPAAOB to make effective use of the collection of reports so as to ensure and enhance audit quality at all audit firms in Japan.
-In this view, we wield collection reports in consideration of their business formats, the results of the CPAAOB inspections and JICPA's quality control reviews, and so on.
+To ensure and enhance audit quality at all audit firms in Japan with limited inspection resources at its disposal, it is necessary that the CPAAOB continually understands challenges that audit firms are facing with effective use of collection of reports.
+In this view and the perspective of promoting audit firms to develop proper operation management system and quality control system (hereafter "operation management system etc.," the CPAAOB wield collection reports regarding the status of development and implementation of operation management system etc.(including the status of implementing measures of improvement) in audit firms considering their scale and characteristics, the results of the CPAAOB inspections and JICPA's quality control reviews, and so on.